 What is an EIN?

-An Employer Identification Number (EIN) is like an Social Security Number (SSN) for your business.
-It is a unique nine-digit number assigned by the Internal Revenue Service (IRS) and follows the format 12-3456789.
+An Employer Identification Number (EIN) is a unique nine-digit identification code issued by the Internal Revenue Service (IRS) to a business.
+An EIN follows the format 12-3456789.
 It is used for filing tax returns, opening a bank account, and hiring employees.

 An EIN goes by many names.
 All the following refer to the same ID for your business: